vuejs/vuex/docs/en/tutorial.md

 </script>
 ```

-### Challenges
+### Challenges without vuex

-* `Increment` and `Display` aren't aware of each other and cannot pass messages to each other.
+* `Increment` and `Display` aren't aware of each other, and cannot pass messages to each other.
 * `App` will have to use events and broadcasts to coordinate the two components.
 * Since `App` is coordinating between the two components, they are not re-usable and tightly coupled.
-Re-structuring the app might break it
+Re-structuring the app might break it.

 ### Vuex "flow"